bioinformatics-core-shared-training/Intro-linux-command-line/moving-data.md

 ~~~
 {: .bash}

 5. Locate a file on your computer that you wish to upload (be sure you know the path).
-Then upload it to your remote machine **(you will need to know your AMI instance address (which starts with ec2), and login credentials)**.
-You will be prompted to enter a password, and then your upload will begin. **(make sure you substitute 'your-pc-username' for your actual pc username and 'ec2-54-88-126-85.compute-1.amazonaws.com' with your AMI instance address)**
+Then upload it to your remote machine **(you will need to know your VM instance name, and login credentials)**.
+You will be prompted to enter a password, and then your upload will begin. **(make sure you substitute 'your-pc-username' for your actual pc username and 'VM name' with your VM instance address)**

 ~~~
 C:\User\your-pc-username\Downloads> pscp.exe local_file.txt dcuser@ec2-54-88-126-85.compute-1.amazonaws.com:/home/dcuser/